ShuntaH/lanve_django/README.md

 ## Description

-This is my first web app powerd by Django.
+This is my first web app powerd by Django.<br>
 Its purpose is to help to exchange unfamiliar languages between each others.

 ## Setup